dmarx/obsidian_vault/Chemical Kinetics.md

 ### Activation Energy and Transition State Theory

-[[Activation energy]] (\(E_a\)) is the minimum energy that reacting molecules must possess for a reaction to occur. [[Transition State Theory]] provides a framework for understanding how reactions proceed through a high-energy transition state or [[activated complex]] that forms momentarily before transforming into products.
+[[Activation Energy]] (\(E_a\)) is the minimum energy that reacting molecules must possess for a reaction to occur. [[Transition State Theory]] provides a framework for understanding how reactions proceed through a high-energy transition state or [[activated complex]] that forms momentarily before transforming into products.

 ### [[Reaction Mechanisms]]